FroschFT/PublicGameDevClassyClash/README.md

-# Game Dev Class yClash
+# Game Dev: Class'y Clash
-Udemy course for a raylib Classy Clash.<br>
+Udemy course for a raylib Class'y Clash.<br>
 In Classy Clash we introduce Object Oriented Programming.
 You'll learn how this simplifies programming for games and how inheritance can avoid code duplication.

 Relevant Links: